-Ductbanks - Inter Building Communication Duct Banks are communication infrastructure pathways that carry communication cables between buildings in a campus environment.
+Duct Banks - Inter Building Communication Duct Banks are communication infrastructure pathways that carry communication cables between buildings in a campus environment.
 The duct itself is typically constructed of contiguous segments of schedule 40 or 80 PVC conduit.
-In the absence of a multi-building campus, ductbanks complete the underground connection between the building and specified ITS/CNS vaults or building where a combination of copper, fiber optic and in some cases, coaxial cable is distributed from the carrier to the user building.
-Ductbanks can be constructed in several configurations, each with a differing level of permanence and durability.
-Duct banks are to be concrete encased unless otherwise specified or approved by ITS/CNS.
+In the absence of a multi-building campus, duct banks complete the underground connection between the building, and specified IT vaults or buildings where a combination of copper, fiber optic, and in some cases, coaxial cable is distributed from the carrier to the user building.
+Duct banks can be constructed in several configurations, each with a differing level of permanence, and durability.
+Duct banks should be concrete encased unless otherwise specified or approved by IT.

-Transition Structures - Are spaces classified as vaults, manholes, handholds, and pedestals where cable is distributed and routed to other locations such as buildings.
-These structures allow technicians access to cable and splices to perform maintenance or to modify distribution configurations.
-The size of the transition structure selected for installation is determined by the number of ducts and potential cable count the structure must contain with spares for maintenance and repairs..
-Transition structures should be placed at accessible locations for critical inter building backbone cables and splices, and therefore shall be secured by tamper resistant locking mechanisms.
-This measure will minimize the potential for serious disruption to campus communications in the event of malicious damage or destruction of these cables.
+Transition Structures - These are spaces classified as vaults, manholes, hand holes, and pedestals where a cable is distributed, and routed to other locations such as buildings.
+These structures allow technicians access to cables and splices to perform maintenance or modify distribution configurations.
+The size of the transition structure selected for installation is determined by the number of ducts, and potential cable count the structure must contain with spares for maintenance, and repairs.

+Transition structures should be placed at accessible locations for critical inter-building backbone cables, and splices, and therefore shall be secured by tamper resistant locking mechanisms.
+This measure will minimize the potential for serious disruption to

+UNM IT Design Guidelines November 2022 campus communications in the event of malicious damage or destruction of these cables.

-The following provides general requirements for all inter building communication duct banks and transition spaces as components of the overall communication cable system infrastructure.
-Ductbanks used for low voltage communication facilities are not permitted by Code to be collocated with electrical transmission cables.
+The following provides general requirements for all inter-building communication duct banks, and transition spaces as components of the overall communication cable system infrastructure.
+Duct banks used for low-voltage communication facilities are not permitted by the Code to be collocated with electrical transmission cables.

-Inter Building Communication Duct Banks - Inter Building Communication Duct Banks are designed to provide a permanent and durable pathway system which is available for the delivery of entrance cable from carrier service providers, or as part of a campus Inter Building backbone system connecting several buildings together.
+Inter Building Communication Duct Banks - Inter Building Communication Duct Banks are designed to provide a permanent, and durable pathway system that is available for the delivery of entrance cable from carrier service providers, or as part of a campus Inter Building backbone system connecting several buildings.

-Building Entrance Conduit Requirements - Entrance conduits requirements for buildings will vary depending upon the size, use and ITS service requirements.
-Large buildings, zone hubs, PBXs', entrances for LEC's and CLEC's may require from 6 to 10 or more conduits.
-The minimum conduit entrance facility is 4-4" conduits, encased in a concrete mixture, sloped out and down to the entrance manhole.
-The minimum size conduit diameter is 4" for all conduits relating building entrances.
-Seal building entrances with water tight conduit plugs.
-Requirements are project specific and the designer shall contact ITS/CNS for specific requirements.
+Building Entrance Conduit Requirements - Entrance conduits requirements for buildings will vary depending upon the size, use, and ITS service requirements.

+Large buildings, zone hubs, PBXs, entrances for LECs, and CLECs may require from 6 to 10 or more conduits.
+The minimum conduit entrance facility is four (4) 4" conduits, encased in a concrete mixture, sloped out, and down to the entrance manhole.
+The minimum size conduit diameter is 4" for all conduits relating to building entrances.
+Seal building entrances with watertight conduit plugs.
+Requirements are project specific, and the designer shall contact IT for specific requirements.

-Duct Bank Conduit Requirements - The ductbank size for backbone systems shall be 4 - 4" conduits encase in a concrete mixture.
-Install a minimum of a #6 AWG ground wire terminated to a ground rod in each pass through structure and a measured pull line of 400 lbs continuous through the system.
+Duct Bank Conduit Requirements - The typical primary duct bank size for backbone systems shall be four (4) - 4" conduits encased in a concrete mixture.
+Install a minimum of a #6 AWG ground wire terminated to a ground rod in each pass-through structure, and a measured pull line of 400 lbs. continuous through the system.
 Terminate the ground wire at the building grounds at all termination points.
-Install water tight plugs, rod and mandrel to clean system after its construction.
-The minimum size conduit diameter is 4" for all applications in inter building applications.
+Install watertight plugs, a rod, and mandrel to clean the system after its construction.
+The minimum size conduit diameter is 4" for all applications in inter-building applications.
+5" conduits should be installed for large count copper and air-blown fiber multiducts.